Journalism, walking and drawn stories

 I look out along the stream to where it reach the sea, the waves have build up large heaps of seaweed, and the streamed pushed a path through it.

 A bit further down the coast I can see some buildings.
 I know rich people live in this area, I’ve walked through here about a year ago, at night heading south to the forests and chalk cliffs on the other side, passing by their illuminated living rooms were like aquariums, with lonely red wine drinking fish watching screens, between expensive designer furniture on my way.

 The rain continues, I put my backpack on again and start walking, I need to get back, it is mid winter and it will get dark early, and I have so many stories I want to research, write and draw up to publish about walking

 Telling, writing and drawing up stories about walking

 Communication, journalism and digital media: Danish IT University 2001-2006 (Candidate in: Digital communication, media and design)

 Royal Danish Academy of Fine Art 1991-2000 (Architecture, Design, Landscape and Innovation)

-I work out of Copenhagen, Denmark, where my two daughters live, and as I want to see them as much as possible, I spend some of my days in a small studio in the city.
+I am mostly outdoors, but also sometimes Copenhagen, where I spend some of my days in a small studio in the city.

 I still do most of my work with a backpack filled with both hiking gear and tools like brushes, ink, paper and watercolors.
 Tools I can bring where-ever I am and sleep.